luciodale/fork/README.md

 Noticed anything new?
 We are simply passing the vlad validation function along with a `:validation` key and destructuring `:touched`.
 The latter comes in handy to improve the user experience in that the errors are not shown until the first `:on-blur` event is fired.

 When a validation function is provided, the submit button will do nothing until all errors are cleared.
-The only variable that does change is `:submit-count`, which is incremented every time the submission is attempted.
+The only variable that does change is `:attempted-submissions`, which is incremented every time the submission is attempted.
+Contrairily, `:successful-submissions` gets updated only when the developer provided on-submit function is invoked.

 #### Little Vlad note: